obophenotype/provisional_cell_ontology/README.md

 WARNING: The contents of this repo are currently experimental.
 IDs may not be stable and definitions may not be reliable!

-This ontology is intended as a place for provisional cell type definitions derived from data (and from RNAseq in particular).
+This ontology is intended as a place for provisional cell type definitions derived from data (and from scRNAseq in particular).

 ## A note on editing